Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have combined for 76.5 points -- this matchup's over/under -- just two times this season.
+- Western Kentucky and its opponents have scored at least 77 points -- this matchup's over/under -- just twice this season.

-- Florida International has combined with its opponents to score more than 76.5 points in two games this season.
+- Florida International's games have gone over 77 points in two opportunities this season.

-- The Hilltoppers and their opponents score an average of 63.8 points per game, 12.7 fewer than Saturday's total.
+- The average total in Hilltoppers games this season is 63.8, 13.2 points fewer than Saturday's total of 77 .

-- The 55.5 PPG average total in Panthers games this season is 21 points fewer than this game's over/under.
+- The 77 total in this game is 21.5 points higher than the 55.5 average total in Panthers games this season.

 Western Kentucky Stats and Trends